 Someone once told me that days off save seasons and I think it’s some of the best advice I’ve ever gotten.
 I apply that thought process every time I have an injury scare.
 Believe me, I’ve gone to my PT convinced I have a stress fracture, only for him to say…no your leg is just tight.

 I’m a big fan of ART.
-It flushes out lactic acid from your legs and muscles quicker and you recover faster.
+It flushes out lactic acid and waste product from your legs and muscles quicker and you recover faster.
 I’ve always recovered faster when I opted to get a deep tissue massage or ART.
 If you are local, I highly recommend Dr. Kemenosh and his staff (and no they aren’t paying me to tell you that).
 They have helped me in multiple situations from fixing my hip/piriformis after my last marathon to loosening up my calves, and even feet.
 I always have less muscle soreness when I see them.

 This week most of my easy runs have been in the 9-10 minute pace which is fine.
 There is no point in racing training runs, that is when injuries are caused.
 If you struggle with not being able to run slower, I highly recommend leaving the watch at home.

 Recovery from anything, whether it’s a race or hard training cycle takes time.
 Just like training, there is no secret that does it all at once.

 Recovering from Workouts Might Include Rest Days and Active Recovery: